 Each summer, RPCV/W holds its Annual Meeting as stipulated in its bylaws.
 All RPCV/W Members and their guests are welcome at this catered event.
+RSVP here.

 The BBQ is also when we choose our Board of Directors for the next year.
 Any active member may self-nominate and run for any position.
 Candidates may run for multiple positions and campaign in-person at events or use our Facebook Group to introduce themselves and answer questions.
-We usually hold an information session in the spring for prospective candidates.

 The president is responsible for giving strategic direction to the Board.
 He/she runs Board meetings, co-facilitates retreats, troubleshoots organizational challenges, and serves as the face of the organization for media and events.
 The president maintains partnerships with NPCA and the NPCA’s Mid-Atlantic/nationwide Representative, Peace Corps, and other peer organizations in the region.
 Candidates should have leadership and management experience, patience, and rapport-building skills.